HicResearch/TREEHOOSE/doc/architecture/Architecture.md

    data to the TRE Data Lake to be used for research.
 1. IT Administrators use Service Workbench web applications to administer resources in the TRE environment.
-1. The budgets add-on is used to set budget limits for the TRE environment.
+1. The budget controls component is used to set budget limits for the TRE environment.
 IT admins can set the budget and any actions to be taken when the budget thresholds are breached.
 1. Backup functionality for research workspaces can also be